-Capital assets: Property, plant and equipment are stated at cost when purchased and acquisition value when contributed (except for intangible right-to-use lease and subscription-based information technology agreements, the measurement of which are discussed in note 1 below).
+Capital assets: Property, plant and equipment are stated at cost when purchased and acquisition value when contributed (except for intangible right-to-use lease and subscription-based information technology agreements, the measurement of which are discussed in Note 1 below).
 Normal maintenance and repairs that do not add to the value of the asset or materially extend asset lives are not capitalized.
 Assets being constructed over a period of time are classified as construction in progress.
 No depreciation is computed on these assets until they are complete and placed into service.
 Property, plant and equipment are depreciated utilizing the following estimated useful lives:

-rears
+Years

 Land improvements 15-50

 Buildings and improvements 40

 Machinery and equipment 5-20

 Sewer lines 10-50

 Vehicles 5

+Right-of-use lease assets 5

+Subscription based information technology arrangements 5